Candidates for the degree of Doctor of Philosophy must satisfy all general requirements of the Graduate School. These include

 Electives and transfer of MS coursework

-Electives will be approved by the student’s Dissertation Committee (Section 5).
+Electives will be approved by the student’s Dissertation Committee.
 Appropriate courses outside the Department of Mathematics and Statistics may be approved, depending on the student’s research interests.

 Students entering with a master’s degree may receive up to 30 credits for previous course work (excluding thesis credits), and these credits may satisfy some course requirements with the approval of the Graduate Director.

-Each Qualifying Exam will be based on a syllabus of topics, available on the department’s web page or by request from the Graduate Director.
-The syllabi are based on material covered in classes relevant to each subject, the classes for each exam are listed below.
+Each Qualifying Exam will be based on a syllabus of topics, available by request from the Graduate Director.
+The syllabi are based on material covered in classes relevant to each subject; the classes for each exam are listed below.
 The syllabi may also include foundational material from the undergraduate curriculum.
 Each Qualifying Exam is a 3 hour long, written exam, and the exams will be offered at least once per semester.
 During the semester the student takes her/his last qualifying exam, she/he must be enrolled in MATH 795, the “Comprehensive Exam” course.

 M.S. degree along the way to Ph.D.

-To satisfy the requirements for the M.S. degree, the student has to in addition to satisfying the course requirements, either write a Master’s Thesis (and take the required 6 thesis credits, which will not count toward her/his Ph.D. degree), or enroll in 1 credit of MATH 795 (the “Comprehensive Exam” course) and pass the Comprehensive Exam (based on four 700-level courses, one of which must be
+Besides the course requirements for the M.S. degree, the student must write a Master’s Thesis (and take the required 6 M.S. thesis credits, which will not count toward her/his Ph.D. degree), or enroll in 1 credit of MATH 795 (the “Comprehensive Exam” course) and pass the Comprehensive Exam (based on four 700-level courses, one of which must be MATH 713).

 Admittance to candidacy

-To be admitted into Ph.D. candidacy, after successfully completing the first two years of coursework and passing three written Qualifying Exams, a student must pass the Oral Exam in the area of specialty (Section 7).
+To be admitted into Ph.D. candidacy, after successfully completing the first two years of coursework and passing three written Qualifying Exams, a student must pass the Oral Exam in the area of specialty.
 Students will be expected to complete their oral exam by the end of their 7th semester.
-The exam is directed by the student's Dissertation Advisor and Dissertation Committee (Section 5).
+The exam is directed by the student's Dissertation Advisor and Dissertation Committee.

 A student will prepare a Ph.D. dissertation supervised by the Dissertation Advisor and approved by the student's Dissertation Committee, followed by an oral public presentation.
 The dissertation is then submitted to the Graduate School for approval.